School Report Card

 Each year, the Department of Public Instruction assigns every public school in North Carolina a "report card", a tool intended to help families and stakeholders understand how the school is growing and succeeding as well as areas of need.
 The School Report Card grade ranges from A to F based on a composite score made of of proficiency on standardized testing and student growth from year to year as measured by those same tests.
 Proficiency makes up 80% of the overall composite score and growth comprises 20%.
 Like all data, the School Report Card offers one part of a larger picture about a school.

-Our previous four years scores:
+Scores for the previous four years :

 2021-22 57 (C)